Geely Jiaji: Jiaji Platinum Edition (2021)

 A facelift variant called the Jiaji Platinum Edition was launched in September 2021 featuring redesigned grilles.
-The Jiaji Platinum Edition is powered by a 1.8-litre Turbo engine producing 183 hp (135 kW) and 300N·m mated to a 7-speed dual-clutch (DCT) automatic transmission.
+The Jiaji Platinum Edition is powered by a 1.8-litre Turbo engine producing 183 hp and 300 Nm mated to a 7-speed dual-clutch (DCT) automatic transmission.

 Jiaji L (2022)

 From late 2022 or the 2023 model year, the Jiaji received a major makeover called the Jiaji L. The Jiaji L is longer at 4,826 mm, a full 120 mm extra compared to the original Jiaji, and has a slightly lower height of 1,695 mm, 5 mm higher compared to the regular Jiaji while retaining the same width at 1,909 mm and wheelbase of 2,805 mm.
 For the interior, the Jiaji L also received an updated Galaxy OS infotainment system powered by Geely's E02 system-on-chip while still retaining a 12.3-inch touchscreen, with the digital instrument cluster upgraded from seven inches to a 10.25-inch unit.
 The centre console of the Jiaji L features a simpler design with a longer covered storage cubby with a restyled gear lever, an electronic parking brake, and drive mode selector arranged in a single unit located ahead of an elevated arm rest with additional storage under a tilt-up lid.
 Seating layouts remains to be in 2-2-2 and 2-3-2 configurations.

-The Jiaji L powertrain is a 1.5-litre turbocharged four-cylinder engine that makes 178 hp (181 PS) at 5,500 rpm and 290 Nm of torque from 2,000 to 3,500 rpm.
+The Jiaji L powertrain is a 1.5-litre turbocharged four-cylinder engine that makes 178 hp at 5,500 rpm and 290 Nm of torque from 2,000 to 3,500 rpm.
 The engine is paired with a 7-speed wet dual-clutch transmission with front wheel drive across the range.
-Geely claims a WLTC-rated fuel consumption of 6.9 L/100 km and top speed of 190 km/h.
+Geely claims a WLTC-rated fuel consumption of 6.9 L/100km and top speed of 190 km/h.